weixian-zhang/GCC-CWHD/README.md

           *  Subscriptions containing resources under monitoring
           *  Log Analytics Workspace (if workspace in different subscription from above)
      * Azure Log Analytics Workspace
-     * 1 Application Insights for each app.
-All App Insights linked to same (one) Log Analytics Workspace
+     * 1 Application Insights for each app should be linked to same (one) Log Analytics Workspace
 *  <b>Assumption</b>
    * has an existing Log Analytics Workspace where "all" Application Insights are linked to